BrianDT/UnoButtonOffCanvasIssue/README.md

 # UnoButtonOffCanvasIssue
 Reported to Uno Platform as issue #12702: [Android, iOS] Buttons positioned off canvas not firing

-On Android and iOS if a button is positioned beyond the boundaries of a Canvas with a negative Canvas.Top or negative Canvas.Left value, then the button will not fire it’s click handler (or it’s Command)
+On Android and iOS if a button is positioned beyond the boundaries of a Canvas with a negative Canvas.Top or negative Canvas.Left value, then the button will not fire itâ€™s click handler (or itâ€™s Command)
 This is not an issue for Windows or WASM.

 Button click event should still be actioned regardless of position.